Coronavirus: How Africa has been preparing for outbreak | DW | 28.02.2020

 Health officials in Nigeria moved quickly to quarantine the first confirmed case of coronavirus.
 They, like many other countries in sub-Saharan Africa, have been gearing up for this scenario — but how prepared are they?

-Nigeria's health minister, Osagie Ehanire, was quick to point out that the government had been anticipating this scenario for a while.
+Nigeria's health minister, Osagie Ehanire, was quick to point out that the government had been anticipating this scenario.

-"I wish to assure all Nigerians that we've been beefing up our preparedness and capabilities since the first confirmation of cases in China," Ehanire told a press conference in Lagos on Friday.
+"I wish to assure all Nigerians that we've been beefing up our preparedness and capabilities since the first confirmation of cases in China," Ehanire said at a press conference in Lagos on Friday.

-And it isn't the only country to do so.
-Faced with two undeniable realities – frequent air traffic between Africa and China, and a weak healthcare infrastructure – health officials have been implementing precautionary measures across several countries for at least a month.
+It isn't the only country to do so.
+Faced with two undeniable realities — frequent air traffic between Africa and China, and a weak health care infrastructure — health officials have been implementing precautionary measures across several countries for at least a month.

 Read more: Will warmer weather stop the spread of the coronavirus?